-On the face of it, this is quite a bland subject!
-You might be worried that we inadvertently send the market for sleeping pills into turmoil.
+On the face of it, terms of business can be quite a bland subject!
+You might be worried that we inadvertently send the market for sleeping pills into turmoil with our latest blog.
 BUT, hold on to your flurazepam hydrochloride for just a little bit longer because this is the story of why legally designed terms of business are becoming a point of difference for businesses!

 This leads to ambiguity and confusion, and I would bet my youngest child (she’s the noisiest) that most business owners don’t understand their own terms, let alone the very people they are asking to sign up to them.